 Being process-oriented means being “performance tracking”-oriented.
 Develop measurement capability so that leaders can be informed by dashboards that tell them the health of the processes along with results (e.g. quality and utilization; “planned versus actual” performance reports).
 Appreciate how the care management programs will need tuning for unique attributes of local markets.
 For example, the largest opportunity for improved chronic care management in one California county may be youth asthma hospitalization rates, while in another county the opportunity may be adult obesity.

 Measure your results and continuously modify and improve your processes.
-And inform and engage your physicians continuously in the change process, so that they can effectively “champion” the improvements.
+And inform and engage your physicians continuously in the change management process, so that they can effectively “champion” the improvements.

 Step 5: Connect with the Right Technology